-Relational Development
+FIRST: The Needs of a New Believer

-- 1. and We ought always to thank God for you, brothers and sisters,^[b] and rightly so, because your faith is growing more and more, and the love all of you have for one another is increasing.
-(2 Thessalonians 1:3) - 2 and Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well.
-(1 Thessalonians 2:8) - 3. and -They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer. ...
-All the believers were together and had everything in common.
-(Acts 2:42, 44)
+Rela tional Development 1. and -"We ought always to give thanks to God for you, brothers, as is right, because your faith is growing abundantly, and the love of every one of you for one another is increasing" (2 Thessalonians 1:3).
+2. and -"Being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us" (1 Thessalonians 2:8).
+3. and -"They devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.
+All who believed were together and had all things in common" (Acts 2:42, 44).
+Spiri tual Development 4. that by it you may grow up into salvation" (1 Peter 2:2).
+5. devil prowls around like a roaring lion, seeking someone to devour" (1 Peter 5:8).
+6. and -"Therefore, as you received Christ Jesus the Lord, so walk in him, rooted and built up in him and established in the faith, just as you were taught, abounding in thanksgiving" (Colossians 2:6-7).
+Mini stry Development 7. in -"For David, after he had served the purpose of God in his own generation, fell asleep and was laid with his fathers and saw corruption" (Acts 13:36).

-Spiritual Development

-- 4. Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation.
-(1 Peter 2:2) - 5.
-Be alert and of sober mind.
-Your enemy the devil prowls around like a roaring lion looking for someone to devour."
-(1 Peter 5:8) - 6. and So then, just as you received Christ Jesus as Lord, continue to live in Him, rooted and built up in Him, strengthened in the faith as you were taught, and overflowing with thankfulness.
-(Colossians 2:6-7)

-Ministry Development

-7. in - Now when David had served God's purpose in his own generation, he fell asleep; he was buried with his ancestors and his body decayed."
-(Acts 13:36)

-Responses at Celebrations

-Will Graham's Sermon/Invitation - Four Responses:

-- 1. Salvation

-- 2. Assurance
+SECOND: The Counseling Process

+1. Salvation 2.
+Assurance 3.
+Rededication 4.
+Inquiry THE COUNSELOR'S ROLE 1.
+Clarifies the

-- 3. Rededication
+3. Rededication 4.
+Inquiry THE COUNSELOR'S ROLE

-- 4. Inquiry/Know More

-The Counselor's Role
+4. Inquiry THE COUNSELOR'S ROLE

+THE COUNSELOR'S ROLE

-- 1. Clarifies the
+1. Clarifies the

-- 2. Encourages in
+2. Encourages in

-- 3. They fill out the
+3. They fill out the

-- 4. Gives care
+4. Gives care

-Inquirer's Relationship to a Church
+INQUIRER'S RELATIONSHIP TO A CHURCH

-- 1. Those stating a church preference
+1. Those stating a church preference

-- 2. Those invited by a church
+2. Those invited by a church

-- 3. Those without a church who need a church referral
+3. Those without a church who need a church referral

+THIRD: The Follow-up Process

-Eight Phases of Follow-Up
+Eight Phases of Follow-up

 1 follow-up

 2 follow-up

 3 follow-up

 4 Groups

-5 discipleship

-6 magazine
+5on disciples ship

-7 resources and the on DVD/MP3
+6 resources and the

-8 Telephone
+on DVD/MP3

+7 magazine

-FOURTH: How to Prepare Your Church for Follow-Up
+8. Telephone epare Your Church for Follow-up

 A. Make the foundation of your follow-up plan.

+B. Make in your church. a priority

+structure

-B. Make a priority in your church.
-C. Establish an structure for follow-up and designate a leader for your church.
+for follow-up and designate a leader for your church.

 D. Rally your people to the training.
-Eight Benefits of the Christian Life and Witness Course: It provides an opportunity for spiritual renewal It reminds believers of the simple truths of walking with God and sharing Him with others.
-It builds unity and cooperation It provides a renewed emphasis on evangelism and discipleship It encourages a new point of view (Spectators to Participants) It provides practical tools for sharing Christ It provides Counselors and Follow-up workers for the Celebration.
-It provides the Church a strong foundation for future evangelism and discipleship efforts.
-E. Prepare your facility for new people and make it "" F. Develop a and a strategy to assimilate new believers.
+Eight Benefits of the Christian Life and Witness Course: It provides an opportunity for spiritual renewal.
+It reminds believers of the simple truths of walking with God and sharing Him with others.
+It builds unity and cooperation.
+It provides a renewed emphasis on evangelism and discipleship.
+It encourages a new point of view (spectators to participants).
+It provides practical tools for sharing Christ.
+It provides counselors and follow-up workers for the Celebration.
+It provides the church a strong foundation for future evangelism and discipleship.
+E. Prepare your facility for new people and make it " F. Develop a and a strategy to assimilate new believers.
 G. Develop a plan for the Celebration meetings that includes your invited guests.
 H. Organize follow-up teams to promptly all inquirers.
 I. Plan special for inquirers.
-J. Follow up with your workers K. Encourage each new believer and be in your follow-up effort.
+J. Follow up with your workers.
+K. Encourage each new believer and be in your follow-up effort.